brick-hard/params-validation/README.md

 }
 ```

-If you pass an object of `ParamsValidation` in `ValidationUtils.validateOr()`, this means the properties of the object named `param1` and `param2` must exist at least one, otherwise `ValidationUtils.validate()` will throw an exception.
+If you pass an object of `ParamsValidation` in `ValidationUtils.validateOr()`, this means the properties of the object named `param1` and `param2` must exist at least one, otherwise `ValidationUtils.validateOr()` will throw an exception.

 ## And